RituLiot/ptcg-decks/Favorites/Standard: E-on.md

 ![decklist](../!Images/Standard/5BST-PAL/Mew-Genesect%20Fusion.png)

-*Why won't you die?* Mew is a fun deck to play and master, but it's also fun to adapt to meta
+*Why won't you die?* Mew is a fun deck to play and master, but it's also fun seeing how it adapts to meta.
+The introduction of PAL Spiritomb forced Mew to add previously unplayable Eiscue, which opened up new lines of play against multiple different decks.
+In other variations across the E-on era, Mew played Luxray V, Accelgor, even four copies of Lost Vacuum!
+Thomas Highway would be proud.

 [top](#standard-e-on)